faiyaz7283/dashtam-api/docs/development/guides/documentation-template-migration-plan.md

 ### Migration Types

-**Type A: Metadata-Only Migration** (Low effort)

-- Well-structured documents
-- Add "Document Information" section
-- Verify/fix heading hierarchy
+> Policy Update (2025-10-18): Type A is DEPRECATED.
+All active documents must be fully template-compliant.
+The file TOC must match the template's top-level sections.
+All subsections must be nested under these top-level sections and included in the file's TOC.
+Do not introduce new top-level sections.
+The "Document Information" section must exactly match the template (no extra fields).

+#### Type B: Structural Enhancement (Minimum Standard)

+- Apply when document structure exists but is incomplete
+- Ensure full template compliance (top-level sections per template, comprehensive TOC)
-- Add missing links
+- Add missing template sections and reorganize content accordingly
+- Convert ASCII/text diagrams to Mermaid
+- Ensure Document Information section matches template exactly
-- Run linting
+- Run linting (zero errors)

-**Type B: Structural Enhancement** (Medium effort)

-- Moderately structured documents
+#### Type C: Full Restructure (High effort)

+- Apply when structure is missing or incorrect
+- Complete reorganization following the correct template
+- May split into multiple documents if scope is mixed
-- Add missing template sections
+- Add all missing sections and comprehensive examples
-- Reorganize existing content
-- Add metadata
 - Convert diagrams to Mermaid
-- Run linting

-**Type C: Full Restructure** (High effort)

-- Loosely structured documents
-- Complete reorganization following template
-- May split into multiple documents
-- Add all missing sections
-- Convert diagrams to Mermaid
-- Add comprehensive metadata
+- Add complete metadata (template-compliant)
-- Run linting
+- Run linting (zero errors)

-**Type D: Skip/Archive** (No effort)
+#### Type D: Skip/Archive (No effort)

-- Historical documents
+- Historical or deprecated documents
-- Documents scheduled for deprecation
 - Keep as-is, possibly move to `docs/development/historical/`
+- Add a short note indicating historical status if appropriate

 ---